greywillfade/theworld/japan/tokyo/index.md

 # Day trips

-### Enoshima

-### Yokohama

 ### Kamakura
 If you're only going to Tokyo, a day trip out to Kamakura is highly recommended to see a bit more of the country.
 There are all kinds of temples, an enormous buddha, a really cute little train, but you'll also probably enjoy just walking through the buildings.
 The beach isn't a *beach* beach (don't turn up in your bikini), but worth a wander to go and see some fishing boats.

+### Kawagoe

+### Yokosuka

+#### Sarushima (from Yokosuka)

+### Enoshima

+### Yokohama

 ### Hakone / Fujikawaguchiko
 TODO

-# Train stamps

-### Harajuku
-On the left as you approach the station, inside the ticket office.
-Outside the ticket barriers.

-### Yoyogi
-JR West Exit, outside the ticket barriers.
-Not in the ticket office, instead there is a standalone stamp station next to the road.

-### Shinjuku
-East Exit (not Central), downstairs, inside a ticket office in the right corner as you go in.

-### Ikebukuro
-Wow this is a bigger station than I thought.
-This is right by the turnstile entry point (but still outside) at the South Gate, opposite a load of gacha machines.
-It's NOT in a ticket office.

-### Komagome
-North Exit, near the ticket machines.
-Outside of the gates and not in a ticket office.

-### Akihabara
-Inside the ticket office, near (turn left after) the Electric City exit as you're leaving.
-Outside of the ticket gates.

-### Ochanomizu
-Just inside the main entrance, on the left as you're coming in (outside the ticket gates).
-There is another smaller entrance - not this one.

-### Shinagawa
-In the middle of the main seat reservation office, against the window as you look out towards the central entrance gates.

-### Yotsuya
-Inside the ticket office by the Yotsuya exit